-Years ago I purchased a white 2011 Golf TDi with a manual transmission (the TDi moniker means “turbo-diesel” for those unfamiliar with Volkswagen naming).
+Years ago I purchased a white 2011 Golf TDi with a manual transmission (the TDi moniker means “turbo-direct injection” and indicates diesel cars for those unfamiliar with Volkswagen’s former naming).
 I bought it for myself also looking for my son to learn to drive a stick (a lost skill among millennials).

 My son and I both loved the car — he nicknamed it “the Stormtrooper.”
 It had a shocking amount of room in the back seat and was tremendous fun to drive — despite low horsepower the torque was incredible.